Milton and Kitty: A Love Story

 After building and decorating High Point Mansion, both Kitty and Milton spent a great deal of time and attention planning the Hershey Industrial School.
 Milton worked with Attorney John Snyder and Superintendant George Copenhaver and Kitty collaborated with Prudence Copenhaver about the daily life of the School.
 The Hersheys were adamant that their creation be both a home and school and the students live in a nurturing environment.
 Milton credited the vision for the School to be Kitty’s idea and commented in a 1923 New York Times article, “My wife and I decided that we ought to do this…It was hers and mine.”

 Evidence of Milton’s love for his wife can be found on their trips abroad.
 When it was apparent that she suffered from a chronic illness, he took her to healing springs in Arkansas, Colorado, New England, and Europe.
-They travelled for months at a time and spent a great deal of time along the coast of France, where Kitty basked in the sunshine and sea breeze.
+They traveled for months at a time and spent a great deal of time along the coast of France, where Kitty basked in the sunshine and sea breeze.
 Carrying on his tradition of daily flowers for his wife, he hand-picked blooms from shops in the places they visited.
 When in Nice during the Carnival celebrations, Milton entered the “Battle of the Flowers” parade.
 No expense was spared to decorate a carriage for the competition with flowers.
-Kitty’s friend and travelling companion, Ruth Hershey was chosen to ride in the carriage and threw bunches of violets to the onlookers.
-The attractive American created quite a sensation and the Hershey carriage won fifth prize.
+Kitty’s friend and traveling companion, Ruth Hershey was chosen to ride in the carriage and threw bunches of violets to the onlookers.
+The attractive American created quite a sensation and the Hershey carriage won the fifth prize.

 While at home, Milton acquiesced to his wife’s wishes for the gardens at High Point and gave her generous gifts of furs and jewelry.
 John Wickersham, a contractor responsible for constructing the factory and other buildings in town, dined at High Point and remembers how Mr. Hershey doted on his wife and his impression that Milton, “was very much in love with Mrs. Hershey and he was giving her every possible care and attention.”
 When Kitty came down to dinner, Milton went to meet her to, “help her into the drawing room and help her into the dining room and help her into her chair and wait on her and take care of her…it was so obvious his affection for her at the time when I knew him.”